laoquan18/laoquan18.github.io/zht/_pages/activists.md

         <div class="col-md-8">

-        {% for post in site.tags.activists-hk %}
+        {% for post in site.tags.activists-zht %}
         {% if post.title != null %}
           {% if group == null or group == post.group %}